Student Voting Guide | Tennessee

 This student voting guide explains the laws for the state of Tennessee.
 If you wish to vote from your school address, check the student voting guide for the state in which you attend school.
 If you are interested in casting an absentee ballot in your home state, check the student voting guide for that state.

 The voter registration deadline is 30 days before the election.
-For the 2012 general election, the last day to register to vote is October 8, 2012.
 If you plan to vote absentee, you need to register in person at your county election commission; if you register by mail (including through a voter registration drive), you will not be able to vote absentee.
 If you want to vote absentee the first time you vote, consider registering in person in the summer before you begin school and then updating your address once you get to school in the fall.

 You must establish residency in Tennessee to register to vote in the state.